jayagarsi/TFM-TargetInfluenceMaximizationGames/README.md

 # Target Influence Maximization

-This repository holds the source code for the experiments of the work A game theory approach to set thresholds for influence spread.
+This repository holds the source code for the experiments of the work _A game theory approach to set thresholds for influence spread_.
 The details on the models and the experiments can be found in the doc folder.
 Regarding the organization we have the typical software tree:
 - data: folder with the generated plots, networks, centralities and results obtained with the experiments.
 Due to constraints of the Github repository memory, we cannot upload the full set of files.
 - src: source folder.
 Here you can find the implemented classes and methods, as well as their description.
 The Graph and Process_Data class have been implemented by different persons, as mentioned in the documentation.
 The other classes have been fully implemented by us.
 - plots: generated plots in Latex for the experimental results.